Oscar Verhoeven

-Oscar Anthony Verhoeven (born May 31, 2006) is an American professional soccer player who plays as a right-back for Major League Soccer club San Diego FC, on loan from the San Jose Earthquakes.
+Oscar Anthony Verhoeven (born May 31, 2006) is an American professional soccer player who plays as a right-back for Major League Soccer club San Diego FC.

 Club career

-On 17 May 2023, Verhoeven signed a professional contract with the San Jose Earthquakes until 2025, with an option to extend until 2027.
+On May 17, 2023, Verhoeven signed a professional contract with the San Jose Earthquakes until 2025, with an option to extend until 2027.
 He began his senior career with their reserve team, The Town FC in the MLS Next Pro in 2023.
-He made his senior and professional debut with the San Jose Earthquakes in a 4–3 U.S. Open Cup loss to Sacramento Republic FC on 21 May 2024.
+He made his senior and professional debut with the San Jose Earthquakes in a 4–3 U.S. Open Cup loss to Sacramento Republic FC on May 21, 2024.

-On 21 April 2025, Verhoeven was loaned to San Diego FC for the remainder of the 2025 season in exchange for $100,000 in General Allocation Money.
-San Diego would hold a purchase option at the end of the season.
+On April 21, 2025, Verhoeven was loaned to San Diego FC for the remainder of the 2025 season in exchange for $100,000 in general allocation money.
+On November 19, San Diego FC opted to sign Verhoeven in exchange for $350,000 in additional general allocation money.

 International career

 Verhoeven is a youth international for the United States.
 He was part of the United States U17s that came in second for the 2023 CONCACAF U-17 Championship.
 He also made the U17 squad for the 2023 FIFA U-17 World Cup.